 - The shape and position of the pectoralis muscles.

 There are some women, however, who do experience a degree of asymmetry after surgery that is unnatural and gives the breasts a displeasing shape and contour.
 Occasionally, the asymmetry is present immediately after the initial procedure.
 In other situations, a woman may experience progressive asymmetry over time as the breast ages.
-Dr. Zemmel can address both scenarios.
+Dr. Zemmel and Dr. Reddy can address both scenarios.

 - Breast implant exchange and resizing, if necessary.

 - Repositioning the breast implant with capsulotomy (opening of the breast pocket).

 - Repositioning the breast implant with capsulectomy (removal of breast pocket capsule).